Shattering Case Interview Myths with Data

 A good ratio for managing a training session is 30 minutes to a full case, 30 minutes to brainstorming, math problems etc and about 30 minutes dedicated to questions.
 Good candidates ask lots of questions.

-Notes: The times above only apply to case coaching session.
+Notes: The times above only apply to the case coaching session.
 Additional calls or sessions to answer questions have not be included.
 This would greatly increase Samantha and Sanjeev’s times per session.

 The candidates who focused on technique, versus speed, were doing more cases, but taking far less time per session, which led to less fatigue, and this allowed them to maintain their energy levels far into the program.
+This also meant they had more time for questions.

 Samantha: Spending a lot of time in the sessions but was weaker at taking our advice and using it.
 Samantha’s development areas were around understanding our feedback, taking notes in a way which led to understanding and communicating her misunderstandings.